couchbasecloud/terraform-provider-couchbase-capella/examples/getting_started/README.md

 1. Fetch organization details based on the `organization_id`
 2. Create a new API Key in the organization.
 3. Invite a new user to the organization.
 4. Create a new project in the organization.
 5. Create a new AWS cluster in the organization and the newly created project.
 6. Store the cluster certificate in an output variable.
 7. Create a new database credential in the newly created cluster.
 8. Add a new allowlist to the cluster.
 9. Create a new bucket in the cluster.
+10. Create a new sample bucket in the cluster.
-10. Create a new app service in the cluster.
+11. Create a new app service in the cluster.

 ## Pre-Requisites: